Vishnu-shinde/Sparks-Foundation-Internship/README.md

 Transaction status
 Transfer table/ Transfer History which records all the transactions

-Flow : Home Page > View all customers > Select and View one customer > Transfer Money > Select customer to transfer to > View all Customers.
+Flow : Index > View all customers > Select and View one customer > Transfer Money > Select customer to transfer to > View all Customers.